alerozene/audioFilter/README.md

 Overview of the files (other than `main.cpp`):

 ### `audiofilter.cpp/h`
 Instantiates a form which opens a navigator window and allows to select a file with .wav extension.
 It then writes the string to the form.
 Afterwards, the program instantiates a `plotter.cpp` object and it passes the path-string to it.
 The plotter form is called using the heap approach, that is: reserving heap memory by calling like this:  `new Plotter();...`.
-Alternatively, one could use the modal approach which freezes the first window as described in [this video tutorial](https://www.youtube.com/watch?v=VigUMAfE2q4&ab_channel=ProgrammingKnowledge)
+Alternatively, one could use the modal approach which freezes the first window.

 ### `plotter.cpp/h`
 Displays a form containing a qcustom plot widget (see qcustomplot), followed by a call to `wavfile.cpp`.
 This creates a wavfile object which reads the audio from the string passed to this class.
 Then, the graph for the plot gets displayed.